 - Vichy Springs is a 150-year-old resort near the town of Ukiah.
 Its history is deep - Jack London, Dustin Hoffman and two U. S. Presidents have soaked here - and the specialty is naturally-carbonated mineral baths.

-- Wilbur Hot Springs, 22 miles east of Clear Lake has been popular for so long that the adjacent hotel is over 100 years old (and some say in dire need of renovation).
+- Wilbur Hot Springs, 22 miles east of Clear Lake has been popular for so long that the adjacent hotel is more than 100 years old (and some say in dire need of renovation).
 Their "flumes" channel the hot water into pools of varying temperature.
 Clothing optional.

 Wine Country California Hot SpringsCalistoga is the center of geothermal features in wine country, with a wide variety of spas and spa hotels to enjoy them at.
 Calistoga is also California's mud bath capitol.
 Further north, just off CA Hwy 29 you'll find Harbin Hot Springs, a retreat and workshop center.
 With plenty of pools of varying temperatures and beautiful grounds, it's an all-around getaway spot.
 Clothing is optional and dressing areas are co-ed.